Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 ## Testing

 The site has been developed using the mobile first approach with responsive elements where possible and media queries when necessary.
-All changes to the site were tested in Google Chrome, Firefox, and Opera browsers (leveraging the developer tools in each) and across Windows, Linux, and Android operating systems.
+All changes to the site were tested in Google Chrome, Firefox, Opera, and Vivaldi browsers (leveraging the developer tools in each) and across Windows, Linux, and Android operating systems.

+During testing I found that some absolutely positioned elements had moved up/down further depending on which browser was used.
+The most consistant explanation I found for this was that absolutely positioned elements needed to have a relatively positioned parent element.

 ## Deployment